cywhale/bio/README.md

 **Education**

-* 2014-present	Ph.D. candidate (Ecology and Evolutionary Biology), National Taiwan University, Taiwan

-* 2011-2014	Ph.D. student (Ecology and Evolutionary Biology), National Taiwan University, Taiwan
+* Ph.D., Ecology and Evolutionary Biology.
+National Taiwan University, Taiwan
+  * ###### Research areas: Community ecology; Forest ecology
+  * ###### Dissertation: Spatiotemporal dynamics of seed rain and seedling in a montane cloud forest, Taiwan.

-* 2007-2009	M.Sc.
-(Ecology), Providence University, Taiwan
+* Master of Science, Ecology.
+Providence University, Taiwan
+  * ###### Thesis: The dynamics of leaf litter and phenological patterns in the forest dynamics plot at upstream basin of Nantzuhsienhsi in middle elevation of Taiwan.

-* 1996-1998	M.Sc.
-(Electrical engineering), National Taiwan University, Taiwan
+* Master of Science, Ecology.
+Providence University, Taiwan
+  * ###### Thesis: The dynamics of leaf litter and phenological patterns in the forest dynamics plot at upstream basin of Nantzuhsienhsi in middle elevation of Taiwan.

-* 1992-1995	B.Sc.
-(Electrical engineering), National Taiwan University, Taiwan
+* Bachelor of Science, Electrical engineering.
+National Taiwan University, Taiwan

 **Projects**